hemantapkh/1337x/README.md

 </a>

 <p align="center">
 This is the unofficial API of 1337x.
 It supports all proxies of 1337x and almost all functions of 1337x.
 You can search, get trending, top and popular torrents.
 Furthermore, you can browse torrents of a certain category.
-It also supports filtering on result by category and supports sorting too.
+It also supports filtering on result by category, supports sorting and caching.
 <p align="center">

 ## Table of Contents